Bio3SS/Bio3SS.github.io/Tutorials.md

 Your official tutorial section is the one you are officially registered for.
 Assignments must be handed in via that tutorial, and questions about assignment logistics will be handled via that tutorial.
 Your official tutorial is the only one where you are _entitled_ to a seat.

-If you would like to attend another tutorial, please send a message to Marvin Gunderman.
+If you would like to switch tutorials, please talk to the professor, or your TA (FB message is probably a good way to reach your TA).